Saurabh-devgroza/RAG-Player/README.md

 # RAG-Player
-An audio and music player
+An audio and video player